Code-Institute-Submissions/Marshal-Travel-Agency/README.md

 ## Speed Test
 The Initial speed performance test generated a poor loading analysis which necessitated the use of Tinypng to shrink the image size to 67%.
+I could improve my website speed more if I cache images but due to hosting on github I couldn't use server image caching to improve more.
 The page sizes were reduced and the perfomance score was improved as seen below:

 Website was tested on [GTmetrix](https://gtmetrix.com) and [Pingdom](https://tools.pingdom.com) platforms.